 Shared computer activation for Microsoft 365 Apps

-Microsoft 365 Apps is a handy way of giving a distributed workforce access to the core Microsoft Office apps, but it’s not always straightforward for every business.
+Microsoft 365 Apps is a great way of giving a distributed workforce access to the core Office apps, but licensing can get confusing when staff are not tied to a single device.

 Discover the complete picture of 365 Business Premium with Get Support

-We hope this final edition of Inside 365 Business Premium has shed some light on the lesser-known parts of this subscription.
+We hope this final edition of Inside 365 Business Premium has helped highlight the parts of the plan that often get missed, but make a real difference in day-to-day security and manageability.

 If you haven’t done so already, be sure to check out the rest of our Inside 365 Business Premium series at the links below: